GauravSharma1534/FSD-2/exp5/README.md

-# Experiment – 5 #
-Optimize Frontend Performance Using Lazy Loading

-# Aim #
 To optimize frontend performance of a Single Page Application by implementing lazy loading for components.

-# Objectives #
+Objectives

-.
-To understand lazy loading in frontend applications .
+To understand lazy loading in frontend applications

 To reduce initial page load time
-.

 To load components only when required
-.

 To improve performance and user experience in a Single Page Application

 Introduction

-In Single Page Applications, loading all components at once increases the initial page load time and negatively affects performance.
+In Single Page Applications, loading all components at once increases initial load time.

+This negatively affects application performance and user experience.

 Lazy loading is a technique in which components are loaded only when the user navigates to them.

-In this experiment, a React-based Single Page Application is developed with multiple pages such as Home, About, and Contact.
-These components are loaded lazily using React’s lazy loading feature, which helps improve frontend performance and reduce unnecessary resource usage.
+In this experiment, a React-based SPA is created with Home, About, and Contact pages.

+These components are loaded lazily using React lazy loading to improve performance.

 Problem Statement

-To design a Single Page Application that loads components dynamically instead of loading everything at once, thereby optimizing frontend performance.
+To design a Single Page Application that dynamically loads components instead of loading all components at once, thereby optimizing frontend performance.

 Libraries Used